- Home

 Approved Food Trucks

-- First and foremost, it is important to be familiar with the city limits when determining where you want to operate.
-Surrounding jurisdictions such as Harris County, City of Houston, Fort Bend County, Missouri City, will likely have differing regulatory requirements.
-It is your responsibility to make sure you are operating in compliance with the regulations in place for that particular jurisdiction.
-The city area map displays a map showing the city limits of Sugar Land.
+- It is important to be familiar with the city limits when determining where you want to operate, as surrounding jurisdictions; such as Harris County, City of Houston, Fort Bend County, and Missouri City will likely have differing regulatory requirements.
+It is your responsibility to ensure you are operating in compliance with the regulations in place for each jurisdiction.
+The city area map displays a map demonstrating the Sugar Land city limits.

-- A Mobile Food Unit Permit Application Packet must be filled out and submitted to foodinspection@sugarlandtx.gov along with electronic plans showing all of the equipment and water/wastewater tanks on the unit.
-The plans will be reviewed for compliance with the Texas Food Establishment Rules as well as adopted fire safety measures.
+- To operate in Sugar Land, submit Application for Mobile Food Unit online along with plans showing all of the equipment and water/wastewater tanks on the unit.
+The plans will be reviewed for compliance with the City ordinances, 2021 Texas Food Establishment Rules (TFER), and 2017 FDA Food Code, as well as adopted fire safety measures.

-- Once the plans are cleared, Food Inspection staff will contact the applicant to provide instructions regarding payment and to schedule an onsite inspection of the unit.
-Inspections are scheduled for a specific date and time.
+- Once the plans are approved, the Food Inspection staff will contact the applicant to schedule an on-site inspection of the unit.
+Food & Fire inspections are scheduled in conjunction by appointment only.

-- If the mobile unit is approved following the onsite inspection by Food Inspection and the Fire Department, a medallion will be affixed to the unit.
+- If the mobile unit is approved following the on-site inspection by Food & Fire Inspectors, an annual medallion/permit will be affixed to the unit by Food Inspection staff.

 What if I want a food truck at my event?